ATLucas/aidev/experiments/coding_agents/coding_agents/config/agent/user_prompt.md

 # Your Memory

-The following is your condensed conversation memory:
+The following is your condensed conversation memory.
+Use it to help fulfill the user's request.

 {memory}